Skip to main content

 Frequently Asked Questions

-Age of Reforging: Blackthorn is a open world role playing game with fantasy theme.
+Age of Reforging: Blackthorn is a open world role playing game with fantasy, medieval and historical themes.

 Age of Reforging: Blackthorn is available on PC and Windows.